lucahardonk/next_gen_network_slicing/README.md

 ├── visualize_topology.py        # Network visualization tool
 |                                # - GUI to visulize the network layout and link capacities
 │                                # - Updates visual representation of the network
+|                                # - create a standalone thread that every second checks if the file has changed "running_topology.csv", if so it updates the gui
 |
 ├── allocate_resources.py        # Smart allocator
-│                                # - Allocates flows using Dijkstra or k-Yen’s algorithm │                                # - Checks for residual capacity along the path if using Yen │                                # - Updates link residuals upon success │
+│                                # - Allocates flows using Dijkstra or k-Yen’s algorithm │                                # - Checks for residual capacity along the path if using Yen │                                # - Updates link residuals upon success │                                # - Shows flow results if sucessful
+│
 ├── always_allocate_resources.py # Naive allocator
 │                                # - Allocates all flows regardless of capacity